HongyuGong/MaliciousSpellingCorrection/README.md

 ***************************************************************************************************************************
 This repository is currently under reconstruction, and we are refactoring the code for higher efficiency and better readability.
+We will provide detailed running instructions of our system.
 ***************************************************************************************************************************